otagobioinformaticsspringschool/shell-genomics-reannz/README.md

-This workshop has been modified to be run on NeSI
+This workshop has been modified to be run on the REANNZ HPC

 The original workshop details are below